 - Follow up.
 If your client or customer doesn’t have a referral for you right away, try following up later while the product or service is still fresh in their mind.
-They might be more inclined to refer others if they’ve enjoyed using it.
-This step can be automated via email if that’s convenient for your business.
+They might be more inclined to refer others if they enjoy using it.
+This step can be automated via email if convenient for your business.

 - Make it easy.
-Many online shops have a simple “refer a friend” option that includes a pre-generated email template—all your customer has to do is put in their friend’s email address.
+Many online shops have a simple “refer a friend” option with a pre-generated email template—all your customer has to do is enter their friend’s email address.
 Most businesses, even service-based ones, can do the same.

 - Create an incentive.
-Many businesses offer a value offer for anyone who successfully refers a friend to the business.
+Many businesses offer a value offer for anyone who successfully refers a friend to the company.
 This is easy to set up and can encourage repeat customers and gather new ones.

 Learning how to get business referrals is a crucial success factor for businesses, and it can be discovered if you’re unsure where to start.
 So please fill out my contact form, and let’s discuss creative ways to increase referrals for your business.